-The Voices of the Wheatbelt project ran from 2008 to 2014 and involved 8 communities from across the Eastern Wheatbelt, aiming to give them a voice through projects in photography, film and audio-documentary.
+The Voices of the Wheatbelt project ran from 2008-2014 and involved 8 communities from across the Eastern Wheatbelt, aiming to give them a voice through projects in photography, film and audio-documentary.

-Photographs taken by the students and adults across the towns were combined in an exhibition which appeared at significant events in the Wheatbelt including: the Unity Walk during NAIDOC week in Quairading, the Badjaling Noongar Cultural Festival and the Wheatbelt Cultural Festival in Northam.
+Photographs taken by the students and adults across the towns were combined in an exhibition that appeared at significant events in the Wheatbelt, including the Unity Walk during NAIDOC week in Quairading, the Badjaling Noongar Cultural Festival and the Wheatbelt Cultural Festival in Northam.

 Voices of the Wheatbelt was funded by the Department of Families and Housing, Community Services and Indigenous Affairs.